acemod/ACE3/docs/wiki/feature/atragmx.md

 ### 2.2 ATragMX Interface Overview

 The ATragMX is a powerful yet complex tool.
-This brief overview of the ATragMX home screen will give you an overview of what is to come.
+This brief overview of the ATragMX home screen will give you an idea of what is to come.

 <img src="http://i.imgur.com/y4KzvAh.jpg" alt="home screen" />

 Number |                                              Function |
 ------ | ----------------------------------------------------- |
-`1`      | Displays selected Gun/Ammunition
+`1`      | Displays selected Gun/Ammunition List
-`2`      | Displays selected System of Measurement
+`2`      | Displays selected Units of Measurement
 `3`      | Open - Digital Range Card
 `4`      | Gun and Ammo Data Screen
 `5`      | Atmospheric and Environmental Data Screen